YiniXu9506/docs-dm/en/command-line-flags.md

 ### `--advertise-addr`

-- The external address of DM-master used to receive client requests
+- The external address of DM-master used to receive client requests update file
 - The default value is `"{master-addr}"`
 - Optional flag.
 It can be in the form of `"domain-name:port"`